klliarop/Glitchboxx/README.md

-# Cyber Range Sandbox
+# Glitchboxx Cyber Range Sandbox

-This project provides a **Cyber Range Sandbox** for security exercises and an automated **WireGuard VPN server** setup.
-It includes an admin panel for configuring exercises and see real-time progress of users and a platform panel for users.
+This project provides a **Cyber Range Sandbox** for security training that contains guided CTF(Capture The Flag) Exercises that simulate basic attack scenarios.
+The users are able to choose between them and connect to their personal exercise environment (after login on platform and connection to VPN).
+Exercises are done when all steps are completed and flag is captured.

+Also, an admin panel is provided for configuration of exercises (credentials to services and ports that they appear) as well as add and edit files that are displayed on the user's environment.
+Except for the configuration, a progress panel is provided where the progress of users on an exercise is shown at that given time.

 ---